yuda-notes/teaching-notes/web-scraping.md

     results = soup.find_all("tr", {"class": "team"})

     for el in results:
+        # inside of each `tr` element, we can find other elements inside it as well.
         nameEl = el.find("td", {"class": "name"})
         yearEl = el.find("td", {"class": "year"})
         winsEl = el.find("td", {"class": "wins"})